-Current Statute: In the event a district cannot locate a certified teacher for a position or a teacher is teaching a subject outside of their certification, the district must submit a request for a school district teaching permit to the Texas Education Agency.
-The permit is automatically granted after 30 days if the commissioner does not object before the end of the 30 days.
+Current Statute: In the event a district cannot locate a certified teacher for a position or a teacher is teaching a subject outside of their certification, the district must submit a request to the Texas Education Agency.
+TEA then approves or denies this request.

-Proposed Flexibility: Allowing Junction ISD to make local decisions about teacher qualifications would provide our District the opportunity to offer innovation and increase course selections for CTE courses as well as hard to fill, high-demand courses.
-By obtaining exemption from existing teacher certification requirements to hold a baccalaureate degree, our district will have the ability to employ candidates with an associate's degree and/or the appropriate work-related professional certification in the particular course of study for the job in which they are applying.
+Proposed Flexibility: Allowing Junction ISD to make local decisions about teacher certification would provide our high school the opportunity to offer innovation and increase course selections for CTE courses as well as hard to fill, high-demand courses.
+By obtaining exemption from existing teacher certification requirements, the district will have the flexibility to hire staff which could include university professors or internal applicants seeking assignments outside of their traditional certification area.
+Additionally, our district will have the ability to employ candidates with an associate's degree and/or the appropriate work-related professional certification in the particular course of study for the job in which they are applying.
 This will increase our applicant pools in specific content areas and afford more students the opportunity to take courses that will enrich their learning.
 Every effort will be made to employ the most qualified applicants for open positions.